Art With Jenny K.

 In the free download, you will find a sheet that tells you exactly what to say.
 You can print it and put it next to you while you are teaching (above left).

-Step 1: Print out the handouts from the free download below.
+Step 1: Print out the handouts from the free download here.
 Then have your students follow along as you show them, step-by-step, how to create their pictures.
 Or make copies of the handouts and let your students use them to figure out how to draw the Thanksgiving images all by themselves (I like to laminate my drawing sheets to preserve them).
 You can choose whatever size of paper you’d like.
 The student should use pencils so that making corrections is easier.

 Step 2: After students have drawn their pictures, have them go over their pencil lines with black markers.
 Make sure to use a permanent marker if you are going to use watercolor paints.

-Then they can color them in many different ways using crayons, colored pencils, or different types of paint.
+Step 3: Then they can color them in many different ways using crayons, colored pencils, or different types of paint.
 Here is an example of the scarecrow colored with watercolor paint.

 In the full resources, I have also included one of the turkey designs colored with crayons.
 You can use whatever materials you are comfortable with (or have on hand)–colored pencils, markers, crayons, paint, etc.

 Encourage your students to use their imaginations–the turkey doesn’t “have” to be real colors, does it?
 Students should use their imaginations to create a background and fill the entire paper with color, so the finished product should have no white paper showing.
 In the resource, I included an example I made that you can project on your whiteboard or print.
-This way you don’t have to make your own example (although I highly encourage you to have some fun as well!).
+This way, you don’t have to make your own example (although I highly encourage you to have some fun as well!).

 I love to spoil my email list subscribers by sending exclusive freebies, tips, and tricks, as well as special announcements of sales—not to mention that after you join, you’ll get invited to my Subscribers-only Library, which provides direct access to all my freebies like this free Thanksgiving placemat activity!